-(o) Credit Risk
+(n) Credit Risk

-Financial instruments that potentially subject the Company to concentrations of credit risk consist primarily of cash, cash equivalents, restricted cash and short-term investments held.
+Financial instruments that potentially subject the Company to concentrations of credit risk consist primarily of cash, cash equivalents and restricted cash.
 The Company maintains cash and cash equivalents with various financial institutions.
 Cash deposits maintained at a financial institution may exceed the federally insured limit.